renzoe/LoRaWAN-Bandits/README.md

 You can easily define more rewards definitions/strategies by declaring a new array of six elements and assigning it to `rewardsDefinition`.

-There, you can also change other important parameters of our solution like the initial phase number of messages ($b$ in the paper, and $b=15$)
+There, you can also change other important parameters of our solution like the initial phase number of messages in which we will not ask for feedback ($b$ in the paper, and $b=15$)

 ```
 inline constexpr int framesForBoostraping  = 15   ; // The number of frames before the bandit starts asking for feedback
 ```

-(In this initial phase each arm will be chosen equiprobably by a Thomson Sampling Bandit ^_^ )
+(In this initial phase, each arm will be chosen equiprobably by the Thomson Sampling Bandit ^_^ --independently of the reward definition--)

-Finally, another important parameter is $p$ used in the long-term strategy.
-This value determines the the probability of a given packet to request for a feedback message ~ Bernoulli(p).
+Finally, another important parameter is $p$ used in the long-term strategy (in the paper $p=1/20$).
+This value determines the the probability of a given packet to request for a feedback message ~$Bernoulli(p)$.

 ```